-The Trustee considers this each year and commissions an independent annual Value for Members 'VFM' assessment from XPS Pensions which is produced in line with statutory guidance.
+The Trustee considers this each year and commissions an independent annual Value for Members 'VFM' assessment from XPS Pensions.
 Recommendations are provided where perceived improvements could be made, for the Trustee's consideration.
-The latest VFM assessment was provided to the Trustee in March 2023, covering the Scheme year in this Statement.
+The latest VFM assessment was provided to the Trustee in March 2025, covering the Scheme year in this Statement.